1ammor1/local-brand-store/README.md

-# 🛒 Brand Store API
+# 🛒 Local Brand Store API

 A full-featured brand store REST API built with **Node.js**, **Express**, and **MongoDB**, designed to support both customer and admin roles.
 Includes advanced features such as product management, user authentication, order processing, discounts, and notifications.